-Les Orres is located in the Southern Alps nearly 100 kilometers south of Briancon above the city of Embrun.
-With panoramic views over Serre-Ponçon Lake, in a wonderful landscape of Alpine pastures and forests of larch and Swiss pine, Les Orres resort, with its Mediterranean climate tempered by the altitude, offers holidays in the mountains all year long, with activities suitable for young and old.
+Les Orres is located in the Southern Alps nearly 100 kilometers away to the south from Briancon above the city of Embrun.
+It has a panoramic views over Serre-Ponçon Lake, in a wonderful landscape of Alpine pastures and forests of larch and Swiss pine.
+Les Orres resort, with its Mediterranean climate tempered by the altitude, offers holidays in the mountains all year long, with activities suitable for young and old.

-For the 3rd time it will house the Snowattack Festival!
+For the 5th time it will host the Snowattack Festival!

-Its slope system is 105 kilometers long, the slopes lie between 1550 and 2720 meters high, partly above a forest border and partly in a pine forest.
+Its slope system is 105 kilometers long, lie between 1550 and 2720 meters, partly above the forest border and partly in a pine forest.
 This setting makes it both a diverse and magical location.

-The easily surveyed size of the ski area provides favorable conditions for those donning skis for the first time or who have only had few occasions on snowy slopes, but at the same time offers unforgettable experiences for those who ski or snowboard at the professional level since the ski center has been constantly improving and accommodating skiers’ needs since its opening in 1970.
+The easily surveyed size of the ski area provides favorable conditions for those donning skis for the first time or who have only had few occasions on snowy slopes.
+However, it also offers unforgettable experiences for those who ski or snowboard at the professional level since the ski center has been constantly improving and accommodating skiers’ needs since its opening in 1970.

 No less than 19 lifts are at the disposal of skiers and snowboarders, and 190 snow cannons are at work providing adequate snow coverage for the slopes in case of unfavorable weather.